GoogleCloudDataproc/spark-bigquery-connector/README.md

 Use a service account JSON key and `GOOGLE_APPLICATION_CREDENTIALS` as described [here](https://cloud.google.com/docs/authentication/getting-started).

-Service account key can be provided explicitly either as a parameter or from Spark runtime configuration.
+Credentials can also be provided explicitly either as a parameter or from Spark runtime configuration.
-Also, it can be passed in as a base64 string directly, or a file path that contains the service account key (but not both).
+It can be passed in as a base64-encoded string directly, or a file path that contains the credentials (but not both).

 Example:
 ```